PrioritySoftware/PrioritySoftware.github.io/_sdk/Loading-from-File.md

 ## Additional Definitions for XML/JSON Files

-If you are loading to or from an XML/JSON file, you must define the tags.
+If you are loading to or from an XML/JSON file, you must define the tags/fields.
 Specifically, you need to take the following steps:

 1. From the *Form Load Designer* form, run the *Prepare XML Tags by File Defs* program by Action.
 The structure of the file appearing in the *File Name* column will be analyzed and transferred to the *XML Tags for Interface* sub-level form.
 This file should be saved in the *system\\load\\company* directory, where *company* is the name of the current company (SQL.ENV).\
     **Note:** If you are exporting data to an XML file, use a sample file with the desired tags to create the structure.
 2. Enter the *XML Tags for Interface* form and check results.
 For each tag, the data in the first record appears in the *Value* column.
 If you want this (or any other value) to be used in all records, regardless of definitions in the file, specify *C* in the *Type of Value* column.
 If necessary, revise the value.\
     You may note that the **Type of Value** column contains a value of *E*, which cannot be revised.
 This denotes a tag in the XML that is empty of data or attributes, and serves an organizational purpose in the file.
 3. If you are exporting data to an XML file and there are attributes for any tags, record them in the XML Attributes column.\
     **Example:** For an XML tag defined as \<custname